 Maximize your access to Canada’s natural sights

-With Canada’s 150th anniversary year and the many promotions surrounding it now behind us, Canadians and visitors to the country are looking for new ways to gain access to the many natural wonders this country has to offer.
-Parks Canada has introduced the Discovery Pass, which gives unlimited access to 80 of its locations—including parks, marine conservation areas, and historic sites—for one price.
+Canadians looking for new ways to gain access to the many natural wonders this country has to offer can take advantage of the Parks Canada Discovery Pass, which gives unlimited access to 80 of its locations—including parks, marine conservation areas, and historic sites—for one price.
 Passes are good for a full year and there is pricing specific to families, adults, and seniors.

 Make friends along the way